Viva-con-Agua/develop-pool/README.md

 ## use
 # connect dev server
 The pool can be reached at `172.2.20.2`.
 The routes are defined in `routes/nginx-pool/pool2.location` and all upstreams in `routes/nginx-pool/pool2.upstream`.
 There is no way for the Nginx to reach the `localhost` to connect an develop server.
-Therefore you have to take your external ip address.
+Therefore you have to take your external ip address like `192.168.2.34`.
 Edit the `pool2.upstream` and restart nginx via `docker-compose restart nginx-pool`.

 # database usage